knightjdr/prohits-viz-api/scripts/interactors/README.md

 # Download known interactions

-Known interactors are downloaded from BioGRID and IntAct, then merged into a single list containing only the source and target gene names and species.
+Known interactors are downloaded from BioGRID and IntAct, then merged into a single list per Entrez gene ID.

 ## Run script